Dolly Sisters: Early lives and careers

 After World War I ended, the sisters moved to France where they bought a chateau.
-They toured the theaters and dance halls of Europe and were courted by numerous wealthy men and royalty including Carol II of Romania, Christian X of Denmark and Alfonso XIII of Spain.
+They toured the theaters and dance halls of Europe and were courted by numerous wealthy men and royalty including Carol II of Romania, Christian X of Denmark, and Alfonso XIII of Spain.
 On several occasions, the sisters would team up with male dance partners and sell tickets to the performances on the same night to create rivalry that would boost ticket sales.

 As their success continued throughout the early 1920s, they were able to command high salaries.
 During one engagement at the Moulin Rouge in Paris, the sisters were paid $1,200 a night.

 While in Europe, the sisters became well known for gambling excursions at casinos and horse tracks which were usually financed by wealthy admirers.
 They won $850,000 in one season at Deauville.
 Of the two, Jenny Dolly became legendary for her winnings.
-She won 4 million francs one evening in Cannes, which she converted to a collection of jewelry; she then went on to win another $11 million.
+She won 4 million francs one evening in Cannes, which she converted to a collection of jewellery; she then went on to win another $11 million.
 On other occasions, she won $100,000 at the horse track, $500,000 at baccarat and $200,000 at roulette.
-With her winnings, Jenny Dolly indulged in her passion – buying expensive jewelry.
-Jenny's collection of jewelry, which she acquired through her winnings and from numerous suitors, became legendary.
+With her winnings, Jenny Dolly indulged in her passion – buying expensive jewellery.
+Jenny's collection of jewellery, which she acquired through her winnings and from numerous suitors, became legendary.

 While Jenny was gambling in Cannes one evening, the Viscountess Furness saw her and remarked, "I have never seen so many jewels on any one person in my life.
 Her bracelets reached almost to her elbows.
 The necklace she wore must have cost a king's ransom, and the ring on her right hand was the size of an ice cube."

 In 1926, the sisters staged a gala benefit concert for the nation of France at the Champs-Élysées theater.
 Participating artists included Josephine Baker, Harry Pilcer, and bandleader Billy Arnold.